 Penumbral eclipse ends.
 The light, outer penumbral shadow leaves the moon.
 The eclipse is over.

 Finally, here’s one more thing you might want to watch for.
-It’s rare to get to see it from any one location on the globe, but very cool if you’re in the right spot to catch it.
+In fact, it’s rare to get to see it from any one location on the globe, but very cool if you’re in the right spot to catch it.
 If you’re in just the right spot on Earth, you might observe the eclipsed moon setting while the sun rises – or the eclipsed moon rising while the sun sets.
 This is called a selenelion.

-But – thanks to atmospheric refraction, the same effect that causes a spoon in a glass of water to appear broken in two – you might actually see images of the sun and totally eclipsed moon, both above your horizon at once, lifted up by the effect of refraction.
+But thanks to atmospheric refraction – the same effect that causes a spoon in a glass of water to appear broken in two – you might actually see images of the sun and totally eclipsed moon, both above your horizon at once, lifted up by the effect of refraction.

 You still might be able to see a selenelion of a partially eclipsed moon and the sun both above the horizon from a wider swath of the world.
 Given clear skies and an unobstructed horizon, the section on the worldwide map between U1 (beginning of partial umbral eclipse, before totality) and U2 (beginning of total lunar eclipse) might be in a position to witness a selenelion of a partial eclipse.

 Bottom line: You have to be in the right place on Earth’s globe to see a total eclipse of the moon.
 But there’s a good chance you will be, since half the world can see a lunar eclipse.
 You will enjoy a lunar eclipse more under a dark sky.
 Plan to watch for several hours.
 Watch the various parts of the eclipse.
-Optical aid, such as binoculars, will enhance the view.
+Also, optical aid, such as binoculars, will enhance the view.
 Have fun!